albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Installing DictationBridge

-To download latest version of DictationBridge, visit [DictationBridge website](http://www.dictationbridge.com) and select download link.
+To download the latest version of DictationBridge, visit the [DictationBridge website](http://www.dictationbridge.com) and select the download link.
 Be sure to download the appropriate installer for your screen reader (JAWS or NVDA).
-After downloading the appropriate installer for your screen reader, follow the instructions for screen reader of your choice.
+After downloading the appropriate installer for your screen reader, follow the installation instructions for the screen reader of your choice.

 For JAWS for Windows:

-1. Navigate to where you have saved DictationBridge installer (a setup program) and press ENTER on the installer.
+1. Navigate to where you have saved the DictationBridge installer and press ENTER on the installer.
-2. Choose the installer language and press ENTER on OK button.
+2. Choose the installer language and press ENTER on the button titled "OK".
-3. Once the introductory screen opens, press ENTER on Next button.
+3. Once the introductory screen opens, press ENTER on the Next button.
 4. Choose the installation method.
 You can choose between "full" (scripts and documentation and can be uninstalled from Programs and Features), "just scripts", and "custom".
 After making a choice, press ENTER on the Next button.
 5. Select the JAWS version and language you are using, then select where you'd like DictationBridge to be installed (current user or for all users).
-For JAWS version/language, check the version you want to use by checking the checkbox.
-After making your choice, press ENTER on Next button.
+For JAWS version/language, check the version you want to use by checking the relevant checkbox.
+After making your choice, press ENTER on the Next button.
 6. You are now asked to select the folder where DictationBridge should be installed.
 You can accept the default or specify a different location by typing the path or browsing to a folder.
-Once you make a choice, press ENTER on Next button.
+Once you make a choice, press ENTER on the Next button.
-7. Review the choices made so far during installation, then press ENTER on the Install button.
+7. Review the choices you have  made so far during the installation, then press ENTER on the Install button.
-8. After a few moments, the installation will complete, at which point you can press ENTER on Finish button.
+8. After a few moments, the installation will complete, at which point you can press ENTER on the Finish button.
 Be sure to restart JAWS.

 For NvDA installed on your computer:

-1. Navigate to where you have saved DictationBridge installer (an NVDA add-on with a .nvda-addon extension) and press ENTER on the installer.
+1. Navigate to where you have saved the DictationBridge installer (an NVDA add-on with a .nvda-addon extension) and press ENTER on the installer.
 2. Say "yes" if NVDA asks if you would like to install the add-on.
 3. If you are upgrading from a prior version of DictationBridge, NVDA will ask if you would like to upgrade.
 Say "yes".
 4. After a few moments NVDA will ask you to restart.
 Select "yes" to restart NVDA.

 For a portable version of NVDA:

-1. Press NVDA+N to open  NVDA menu.
+1. Press NVDA+N to open the NVDA menu.
 By default, the NVDA key is the numpad or extended insert key.
 2. Select Tools, then Manage Add-ons.
-3. From Add-ons Manager, select "install", then navigate to the location where you have saved the DictationBridge add-on file and press ENTER.
+3. From the Add-ons Manager, select "install", then navigate to the location where you have saved the DictationBridge add-on file and press ENTER.
 4. Say "yes" if NVDA asks if you would like to install the add-on,
 5. If upgrading from a prior version of the add-on, say "yes".
-6. After a few moments, you'll be returned to Add-ons Manager.
+6. After a few moments, you'll be returned to the Add-ons Manager.
 Press Escape to close this window, then say "yes" if asked to restart NVDA.

 Once installed, a new menu item under NVDA menu/Tools will be added that is used to copy files needed to perform NVDA commands via Dragon.

-### Installing and enabling dictation software
+### Installing and enabling speech-recognition software

 DictationBridge supports Windows Speech Recognition and Dragon (formerly called Dragon Naturally Speaking).

 Follow these steps to enable Windows Speech Recognition (WSR):

-1. Press Windows key to \open Start menu (Start screen in Windows 8 and 8.1).
+1. Press Windows key to \open the  Start menu (Start screen in Windows 8 and 8.1).
-2. Enter "speech recognition", and select "Windows Speech Recognition" and press ENTER.
+2. Enter "speech recognition", and select "Windows Speech Recognition" from the dsearch results and press ENTER.
 The setup window opens.
-3. Once in Setup Speech Recognition window, press ENTER on "Next" button.
+3. Once in the Setup Speech Recognition window, press ENTER on the "Next" button.
 4. Select the type of the microphone you will use and select "Next".
 5. After reviewing the instruction screen, select "next".
 6. If you speak English, dictate the following phrase: "Peter dictates to his computer.
 He prefers it to typing, and particularly prefers it to pen and paper."
 Note that you'll be asked to dictate a different phrase for languages other than English.
-7. If everything is okay, Setup window will present the completion screen where you can exit the setup process or continue with training.
+7. If everything is okay, the Setup window will present the completion screen where you can exit the setup process or continue with training.
-8. To control microphone status and perform other WSR management functions, press Windows+B to go to notification area (also known as system tray), select Speech Recognition entry, press Applications key and select the item you want.
+8. To control microphone status and perform other WSR management functions, press Windows+B to go to the notification area (also known as the system tray), select Speech Recognition entry, press Applications key and select the item you want.

 For Dragon: